diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/100-fiori.md

 FIORI IRONHEART is a main protagonist in EPIPHANY OF ORB.

-he showed up one day and is just here to have a good time. hard to read, doesn't seem quite human.
+he just showed up one day and is simply here to have a good time. doesn't seem quite human.

 ## featured in